 Visitors to the CSU campus will find it largely accessible.
 Parking for persons with disabilities is available in most lots and near each building.
 Since the Cleveland State University campus is always expanding and improving you will want to keep up with the following information:

-Students, employees, and visitors will need to display valid Disability Parking Placards from the State of Ohio Bureau of Motor Vehicles.
+Students, employees, and visitors will need to display valid Disability Parking Placards from the State of Ohio Bureau of Motor Vehicles to use handicapped parking spots in campus lots.
 The application for temporary and long-term disabled parking placards can be found on that website at http://bmv.ohio.gov.
 Students, employees, and visitors are still expected to pay the appropriate CSU parking fees.
 Please see the Ohio BMV website for regulations regarding temporary disabled parking privileges.

 CSU strives to provide education in accessible locations.
 Because some of our programs are offered in off-campus locations, a four-week advance notice of disability related needs will allow CSU to check the accessibility of the site and make changes if necessary.

 The Wolstein Center at CSU is equipped to be accessible to visitors with a wide variety of disabilities.
 Please contact the Wolstein Center directly with any questions: (216) 687-9292 or firstname.lastname@example.org.
 Conference Center facilities, at the Wolstein Center, are fully accessible to those with mobility impairments.